Trencher Combat Engineers

 - they are a small, sturdy unit available in Heavy Metal, making them good for scoring zones that Jacks can't

 No discussion of these guys is possible without comparing them to Cygnar's other Mechanik unit: Field Mechaniks.
 Whereas the Field Mechs represent dirt-cheap repairers who aren't good for much else, Trencher Mechs can shoot, are more durable, and are much more expensive (per model).
 A huge point in the Trencher's favour is they can be taken in the Trencher theme, while the gobbers can't.
-Gobbers provide more bodies for the same price, and offer more opportunity for repair.
-Neither is distinctly better than the other, it mostly comes down to personal taste.
+Gobbers provide more bodies for the same price, offer more opportunity for repair, and give access to Malvin & Mayhem.
+Neither is distinctly better than the other, it mostly comes down to personal taste, and whether you want M&M.

 Combos & Synergies